 In about 2737 BC, a Chinese emperor by the name of Shen-Nung developed the first written compendium of medicines, a pharmacopeia, derived mostly from plants but also from minerals and animals.
 Legend has it that Shen-Nung was quite a colorful shaman (priest doctor) who was determined to find medicines, rather than depend on magic, to cure his patients.
 He used himself as a human guinea pig to test potential medicines, some of which were poisonous and he could have died from taking.

 One of the top medicines listed in Shen-Nung‘s medical compendium was “ma,” or cannabis.
 He and other early Chinese doctors treasured for its “yin and yang” quality, a concept first introduced by another emperor, Fu Hsi, several decades before.
 It was thought that cannabis brought balance back to the body.
-It was used to treat many diseases, including what we call rheumatoid arthritis today.
-Interestingly, many sufferers of rheumatoid arthritis and other autoimmune diseases still use cannabis to self-treat their illness.
+It was historically used to treat many diseases.
+Interestingly, many sufferers of rheumatoid arthritis and other autoimmune diseases still use cannabis to self-care for their illness.
 The compendium described in detail which parts of the cannabis plant had medicinal qualities and which parts were poisonous.

 Shen-Nung is still an honored legend of a man in China.
 He is often referred to as the Father of Chinese Medicine much in the same way as Hippocrates of Kos, the famous Greek physician, is called the Father of Modern Medicine.
 Some drug stores in China still offer discounts on certain days in honor of Shen-Nung.
 He is so renown for his herbal remedies, including cannabis still used today in Chinese medicine, he is often depicted wearing a sheaf of green leaves.